 Use a sharp knife to cut a small flap along the bottom.
-One suggestion found elsewhere is a 3"x3"x3" flap.
-(I didn't measure, but just cut something in this approximate size)
+One suggestion I found elsewhere was to make a 3"x 3"x 3" flap.
+(I didn't measure what I did, but just cut something in this approximate size.)

 Next use tape to attach more ribbons to the bottom of the pinata.
 These ribbons should not be attached to the flap.
 Use more ribbons that there are children so there are choices.

 tape on the bottom?
 Cover the bottom with fringed crepe paper, which is

 what I use to decorate pinatas whenever I make them.
 Read about how to make fringe and your own pinata.